K4R4N18/scm-g5/README.md

 ## Description

 This project is an online multiplayer web game that allows players to join, compete, and interact in real-time.
 The game features multiplayer functionality, live updates, and a dynamic gameplay experience, all rendered in the browser.
-It's designed to be easy to play and accessible through any modern web browser.
+It's designed to be easy to play and accessible .

 ## Installation Steps